Just about everyone has either made or seen paper kites at some stage in their lives.

 The categories below are full of interesting information on many kinds of unusual kites.
 In fact, some of these categories are a bit odd!
 Like the funny kites or the zero-line variety, which are controlled by a radio transmitter.
 Since so many people design kites, there is huge variety to be seen, even within each category.

-There is such variety in kites that have paper sails, let alone single-liners in general.
-There's everything from the classic Western diamond-shape kite to Oriental fish-kites to Maori kites.
+There is such variety in kites that have paper sails, let alone single-liners in

 Even parafoils can be seen floating at the end of a single string.
-These ready-to-fly designs tend to be much simpler and cheaper than the steerable kites used by stunt flyers or board riders.
+These ready-to-fly designs tend to be much simpler and cheaper than the steerable kites used by stunt fliers or board riders.

 Half the fun of single-line kites these days is just the way they look, not just the way they fly!
-I guess looks count more for young kids, while flying characteristics charm the older flyers.
+I guess looks count more for young kids, while flying characteristics charm the older fliers.
 But there are always exceptions.

-What do you get out of single-line paper kites or any kind for that matter?
+What do you get out of single-line paper kites—or any kind, for that matter?

 I can remember buying and flying an Indian kite while in high school.
 Made of tissue and bamboo, it flew extremely well!
-It was quite similar to those authentic square paper kites in the picture.
+It was quite similar to those authentic square-looking paper kites in the picture.

 Unfortunately, my own fragile Indian kite didn't fare too well when Cyclone (Hurricane) Tracy almost wiped Darwin off the map on Christmas day in 1974!

 That would have been a great night to try a concrete box kite.
-You'd need high-tensile fencing wire as flying line ;-)
+You'd need high-tensile fencing wire as flying line. ;-)

-The photo shows a tiny sled which I designed and made from a single sheet of A4 copier paper.
+The photo shows a tiny sled, which I designed and made from a single sheet of A4 copier paper.
 That's quite close to Letter size in the USA.

 Now, read about some things you never knew:

-Wind Speed Handy Reference
+Wind-Speed Handy Reference

 Light Air